spheronFdn/shardeum-docs/docs/storage/spheron.md

    6. You can add additional configuration as required.
    7. **Click Deploy** to initiate deployment.

+> Checkout our [Compute Documentation](https://docs.spheron.network/compute/cluster/) for more info.

 ## How to upload to IPFS using Spheron SDK?

 ## How to Spheron CLI?